 Online High School

-By The Virtual Voice on September 2nd, 2020
+By Florida Virtual School on September 2nd, 2020

 Have you ever considered a career in agriculture?

 According to the United States Department of Agriculture (USDA), agriculture and related industries make up 11 percent of jobs in America, including food service, farming and fishing, food and beverage manufacturing, and more!
 All these industries are made up of field professionals ranging from farmers to environmental engineers and food scientists to water quality specialists.

 Discover the possibilities with Florida Virtual School (FLVS) in our new course, Agriscience Foundations 1.Continue reading

 By Guest Blogger on May 24th, 2018